abchrisxyz/ergowatch/readme_pg_upgrade.md

 Start the db service defined in `docker-compose-pg-upgrade.yml` and then stop it again.

-This is just to ensure the new db has been initialized with whatever users where using.
+This is just to ensure the new db has been initialized with whatever users we're using.

 ```
 docker-compose -f docker-compose-pg-upgrade.yml up -d --build
 docker-compose -f docker-compose-pg-upgrade.yml stop db
-docker-compose -f docker-compose-pg-upgrade.yml stop down
+docker-compose -f docker-compose-pg-upgrade.yml down
 ```

 #### 4. Run pg_upgrade